 9. Stir to combine and bring to a simmer, cook for 2 - 3 minutes, until the sauce is creamy and slightly thickened (it will thicken further as it cools down).
 Taste the sauce and add more salt and/or Cajun seasoning if needed.

 10. Add the cooked pasta, chicken and veggies to the pan.
 Be sure to add any accumulated juices from the bowl of chicken as well!

 11. Toss the chicken pasta with the sauce to combine.
 Serve immediately with additional Parmesan sprinkled overtop.

 Timing the pasta to be finished when sauce is ready

 If you want to enjoy this delicious pasta dish as soon as possible, it's helpful if you can time the pasta to be finished right when the sauce is done.
 To accomplish this, these tips will help:

-If you missed the timing on the pasta (happens to me all the time!), it's better to err on the side of finishing the sauce first.
-The sauce will easily sit on the stove on the lowest heat setting while the pasta finishes cooking.
+If you missed the timing on the pasta, it's better to err on the side of finishing the sauce first.
+The sauce will easily sit on the stove on the lowest heat setting while the pasta finishes cooking (just stir occasionally!).